BeatrisIlieva/django-gems/README.md

      Registered users can enjoy a shopping experience with the added convenience of an order history feature.
 Every purchase made by a registered user is meticulously recorded and stored, allowing them to effortlessly track their order history.

-14. Pagination:
+13. Pagination:

      To enhance accessibility, large sets of content are broken down into manageable sections.
 Users can effortlessly navigate through pages, ensuring a user-friendly and efficient exploration of our extensive collection.

-15. Enhanced Form Display: Customizing Labels and Utilizing Placeholders:
+14. Enhanced Form Display: Customizing Labels and Utilizing Placeholders:

      In this implementation, default Django form labels have been removed, creating a cleaner and more streamlined appearance.
 Instead, placeholders have been implemented, offering users intuitive cues within the form fields.
 This enhancement not only improves aesthetics but also ensures a more user-friendly and modern form interaction.

-16. User-Friendly Error Messages:
+15. User-Friendly Error Messages:

      Enhancing user experience, our system features custom error messages that provide clear and concise feedback.
 These messages are designed to be user-friendly, allowing customers to easily understand and address any issues that may arise.
 Notably, these error messages are conveniently dismissible with a simple click, ensuring a seamless and non-intrusive interaction.

-17. Logout Functionality:
+16. Logout Functionality:

      By clicking on the Logout button conveniently placed in the header, customers can initiate alog-out process.
 Following the click, users are redirected to the Login or Register page.

+17. Email Notifications:
+- Upon successful registration on our platform, users will receive a confirmation email to verify their account.
+This email contains a link or code to complete the registration process.
+- After a successful purchase, users will receive a purchase confirmation email.
+This email includes details about their purchase, such as the items bought, transaction ID, and any relevant information.

 #### II.
 Admin Users